thibaultmg/acm-rag-content/docs/acm/2.15/observability/main.md

 metadata related to them.
 For more details about the object storage and downsampling, see *Enabling observability service*.

+### Observability support

+- Red Hat Advanced Cluster Management is tested with and fully supported by Red Hat OpenShift Data Foundation, formerly Red Hat OpenShift Container Platform.

+- Red Hat Advanced Cluster Management supports the function of the multicluster observability operator on user-provided third-party object storage that is S3 API compatible.
+The observability service uses Thanos supported, stable object stores.

+- Red Hat Advanced Cluster Management support efforts include reasonable efforts to identify root causes.
+If you open a support ticket and the root cause is the S3 compatible object storage that you provided, then you must open an issue using the customer support channels.

 ## Observability configuration

 When the observability service is enabled, the hub cluster is always